dmodel-ai/dmodel-ai.github.io/understanding-understanding-optionals/blog_post.md

 We can measure whether LLMs understand these rules by just asking for completions, what we call an "external" measurement of the models understanding.
-And that's what we'll do in detail in Section [SECTION].
 But there are many places where variables appear where a completion won't tell you what type the model thinks the variable has.
 We would still like to know whether the model thinks these variables are nullable at those locations, so we can instead look for